 Along the All Persons Trail, there are 9 interpretive stops, highlighting Habitat's natural and cultural history.
 This hour-long interpretive tour is available in multiple formats.
-In addition to the audio tour, printed booklets are available in regular print, large print, and Braille.
-The audio tour can be downloaded to your own audio player, listened to on an audio player you can borrow, or accessed by phone.
+In addition to this audio tour, printed booklets are available in regular print, large print, and Braille.
+This audio tour can be downloaded on to your own audio player, on an audio player you can borrow, or by phone/app.
 All narrated stops along the trail are marked on a signpost with the stop name and number in block print and Braille.